ajmitchell07/Final-Project-Best-Pittsburgh-Neighborhood-/README.md

 AJ Mitchell ajm698@pitt.edu

 ### Project Description
 We are analyzing which neighborhood in Pittsburgh is the best based on safety.
-We are using three different safety metrics, including non-traffic citations, air quality, and landslide-prone areas
+We are using three different safety metrics, including non-traffic citations, air quality, and landslide-prone areas.

 **Datasets Used:**
 <br>